agrija9/DLT/README.md

 # DLT
-A basic python implementation of the normalized DLT algorithm: It follows the steps in algorothm 4.2 from Zisserman Multiple View Geometry (2nd edition)
+A basic python implementation of the normalized DLT algorithm: It follows the steps in algorithm 4.2 from Zisserman Multiple View Geometry (2nd edition)

 ## Run